-Designer and Maker of Bohemian Jewelry
+Designer and Maker of Boho Chic Jewelry

-landscape, her travels around the world, and her appreciation for historic and modern architecture.
+Handmade in NYC, Amy’s designs are inspired by her urban landscape, her travels around the world, and her appreciation for historic and modern architecture.

 The mixture of

 vintage and new materials in her work represents the journey of her wearer, who

 is attracted to her striking use of gemstones, crystals and metals.
 Amy Delson Jewelry balances strength and delicacy,

 embracing the many facets of women who, like Amy, use their personal style as a

 means of communication and expression.
 Amy and her husband, Daniel, work and live in Manhattan with their two sons, Samson and Helix.

 Through her jewelry collection, Amy supports several philanthropic institutions, including Save a Child's Heart, Look Good Feel Better, GEMS, Batey Girls, Nomi Network, Strength to Strength, TADA!
 Youth Theater and Stray from the Heart.